Sylvia Brooks

 On May 30, 2022, Brooks released her 4th album Signature on Rhombus Records.
 It features seven original pieces with collaborators Tom Ranier, Christian Jacob and Jeff Colella.
 C. Michael Bailey, in his review of the album, called Brooks a "master stylist".

+On September 10, 2023, Brooks released her fifth album- her first live album "Sylvia Brooks Live with Christian Jacob", recorded live at Herb Albert's Vibrato Jazz Club in Los Angeles.

+In January 2024, while at the Jazz Congress at Lincoln Center in New York, Brooks made a pilgrimage to the 9-11 Memorial, where close to 3000 people lost their lives.
+Deeply moved, she was inspired to honor them with a musical memorial through the 18th Century English hymm 'Amazing Grace'.
+She approached Mutli-Grammy® winning Jazz composer John Beasley to transform that aurel vision into reality.
+As Goldmine Magazine has said, "this is your 2025 Grammy-winning Jazz Vocal of the year- it is Jazz's magnum opus for this year".

 Early life

 Born in Miami Beach, Florida, Sylvia Brooks was born Sylvia Victoria Ippolito.

 Her father, Don Ippolito, was a jazz pianist who has played with various other icons such as Ira Sullivan, Buddy Rich, Peggy Lee, and Dizzie Gillespie, and her mother, Johanna Dordick, was an opera singer who founded the Los Angeles Opera Theatre.
 After her studies, she moved to New York, and started working in the theatre.
 It was a fall after returning from playing Anita in West Side Story that ended her career in New York.
 She relocated to Los Angeles and began working in Episodic Television, but when her father died, while going through his archives, she realized she wanted to return to her roots in Jazz.